akshat-patil/Data-Science-Practical/README.md

-# 📊 Data Science Practicals Repository 📊
+# 📊 Data Science Practicals 📊

 ### Welcome to the Data Science Practicals Repository!